Thomas C. Leonard

-Thomas C. Leonard is an historian of economics and scholarly authority on American economic life during the late 19th and early 20th centuries at Princeton.
+Thomas C. Leonard is an American historian of economics and scholarly authority on American economic life during the late 19th and early 20th centuries at Princeton.

 He is perhaps best known for his book Illiberal Reformers: Race, Eugenics and American Economics in the Progressive Era.
 In 2017, the History of Economics Society awarded Illiberal Reformers the Joseph J. Spengler Prize for book of the year.